CompVis/latent-diffusion/README.md

 To be able to run a RDM conditioned on a text-prompt and additionally images retrieved from this prompt, you will also need to download the corresponding retrieval database.
 We provide two distinct databases extracted from the [Openimages-](https://storage.googleapis.com/openimages/web/index.html) and [ArtBench-](https://github.com/liaopeiyuan/artbench) datasets.
-Interchanging the databases results in different capabilities of the resulting semi-parametric model as visualized below #TODO although the learned weights are the same in both cases.
+Interchanging the databases results in different capabilities of the model as visualized below, although the learned weights are the same in both cases.

 Download the retrieval-databases which contain the retrieval-datasets ([Openimages](https://storage.googleapis.com/openimages/web/index.html) (~11GB) and [ArtBench](https://github.com/liaopeiyuan/artbench) (~82MB)) compressed into CLIP image embeddings:
 ```bash